dxmxnlord/animenow/README.md

 ## With Animenow you can:
 - Create a watchlist of all the on-going anime you watch.
-- Check for new episode of all the shows in your watchlist.
+- Check for new episodes of all the shows in your watchlist.
-- Maintain a episode counter for each show in your watchlist.
+- Maintain an episode counter for each show in your watchlist.
 - Download the next episode of a show in your counter.

 ## Requirements: